Lex-DRL/Navetsea-S3-AWPI/13 Glam revised/README.md

 >
 > This skin will replace the "old" Glam edition when installed.

-When everything went well, it should replace sims who once used `Glam` skin into this new version.
+If everything goes well, it should replace sims who once used `Glam` skin into this new version.
 Otherwise you need a mod to bring your sim into CAS, like [nrass Master Controller](https://www.nraas.net/community/MasterController) and switch the skin manually.

 > It has all the latest updates of my skin including:
 > * new eyelids,